Letter from the President

 It is my privilege and honor to serve as the President of the Cancer Genomics Consortium (CGC) for 2020-2021.
 First and foremost, my role as president is to serve the CGC organization, its members and board of directors, and to make sure that every voice is heard, and every opinion is valued and appreciated.
 Looking forward, I am hoping to continue to promote and support the CGC mission and values.

 In the past year, the CGC has experienced incredible triumphs and accomplishments: From navigating unchartered waters in substituting a beloved in-person annual conference for a first-time experience in a virtual meeting to seeing record growth in membership and continued collaborative engagements from the laboratory genomics community.
 We also saw an unprecedented increase in meeting attendance, tremendous progress aimed at promoting education and communication, as well as collaborations with other professional societies to advance genomic science.
-We have witnessed the completion of the second series of publications from the CGC working groups on CNS tumors, breast and renal cancers and B-ALL in Cancer Genetics, the successful launch of the highly acclaimed CGC webinar series, and the continued progress of the our genomic resource database, the CCGA.
+We have witnessed the completion of the second series of publications from the CGC working groups on CNS tumors, breast and renal cancers and B-ALL in Cancer Genetics, the successful launch of the highly acclaimed CGC webinar series, and the continued progress of our genomic resource database, the CCGA.
 We have also supported a great initiative led by the junior board members in helping LGG and MGP fellows as they prepare to take on laboratory leadership.
 We owe this success to the incredible engagement by members of the Board of Directors, CGC committees and our membership base.
 Thank you for your help in driving forward our successes.
 I would also like to thank Dr. Adrian Dubuc for his great leadership during his past year and acknowledge his continuing service to the CGC in his new role as Past-President and Chair of the Nomination Committee.

-As we recently concluded the CGC 2020 Virtual Annual Meeting, I would like to acknowledge the efforts of the CGC Executive Administrator, Karla Gay, the 2020 program committee as well as all the keynote and invited speakers, platform presenters, moderators and facilitators for their role in assuring a triumphant meeting.
+As we recently concluded the CGC 2020 Virtual Annual Meeting, I would like to acknowledge the efforts of the CGC Executive Director, Karla Gay, the 2020 program committee as well as all the keynote and invited speakers, platform presenters, moderators and facilitators for their role in assuring a triumphant meeting.
 In looking ahead to 2021, the CGC will continue to represent its membership in serving the broader community of laboratory geneticists who have dedicated their careers to improving patient care.
 We will look forward to the publication of the third series of CGC manuscripts and welcome Dr. Stuart Schwartz in his role as the CGC-appointed liaison to Cancer Genetics.

 I would also like to congratulate Dr. Patricia Miron in her new role as the President-Elect and chair of the Program Committee for the CGC 2021 Annual Meeting.
 Dr. Miron has served on the BOD for the last three years and as treasurer for the last two years.
 Please help me welcome Patty as she leads us to a very successful and hopefully in-person meeting.
 Furthermore, we welcome Dr. Xinjie Xu in her new role as CGC treasurer.